JP12025/scrabble/README.md

 > [!Note]
 > Your program should be executable.
 Do you remember what's needed?

+The main difficulty is to store and retreive scores for each letter.
+Among your class, those who already know python will probably use a dictionary for this task.

+It may be a little bit too difficult for others.
+Instead, simply store scores in a list in alphbetical order.
+Thus, score of letter A (`1`) will be at position `0`, B (`3`) at position `1` ...
+Z (`10`) at position `25`.

+Now, ask yourself: what is the position of `B` in string `ABCDEFGHIJKLMNOPQRSTUVWXYZ`?
+Is there a function to search for a letter in a string? (spoiler: yes there is)

 # When to Do it

 By Sunday, january 19, 2025 at 11:59 PM